 Women’s Korean big-size clothing all over Korea.
 Locations can be found here.
 Offline retail only, no online shop.

 Women’s clothing store that offers big size clothing!

 Women’s clothing store that carries sizes up to 77 (Korean XL or US Medium).

 Athlete Korea offers a separate line of plus-sized athletic clothes up to a KR 4XL for women in South Korea.

 Being 5 foot 10 inches (around 177cm) and a little less curvy these days, it can be hard to find clothes in South Korea that don’t look like they shrunk in the washer on me.
 Maybe I could have pulled off a crop top in middle school, but those days are long gone.

 Even if I can squeeze into Korean standard sizes, the fit is still just so off due to having broad shoulders, a long torso, and long legs.
+I know, I know.
+My complaints are falling on deaf ears.
+But it is truly a pain in the butt to shop at stores here in Korea!
 Besides shopping at international stores that carry Western sizing, there are a few Korean brands that cater to taller women (below).

 Korean women’s fashion store with a tall-sized section.

 Bellamin is an online clothing shop for tall women in South Korea, and it is probably better suited for slim, tall women.
 Many of the models are over 170cm, however, the sizes are restricted to mostly free size, or one-size-fits-all.